 - Escoda Ultimo synthetic mop brushes

 - Escoda Aquario Mop brushes

 - Escoda sable watercolour brushes

 - Ocean-I Squirrel mop brush and tulip sable brush

 - Prolene synthetic swordliner

-Again, I’ve tried lots of different palettes and my current favourites are from the Holbein range of enamelled palettes, the Holbein 1000 and the smaller Holbein 500 – both of which are simply laid out with ample space for being generous with mixes and washes.
+Again, I’ve tried lots of different palettes.
+For a long time, my a long time, my favourites were from the Holbein range of enamelled palettes, the Holbein 1000 and the smaller Holbein 500 – both of which are simply laid out with ample space for being generous with mixes and washes.

 For small sketches and for travelling with, my favourite palette is my beloved Frazer Price Palette Box.
 This isn’t the best palette in the world by any means, but I love the history and heritage of these palettes – plus I’ve been able to customise it to better suit my style painting – and I do like a bit of personalisation!

 I prefer to paint standing up so I use an easel for all of my painting (with the exception of just sketching).
 I use a basic camera tripod and have my painting boards fitted with camera tripod adaptors such as this one from Ken Bromley art supplies.